alventimiglia/PythonBeginnerProjects/README.md

 This is a simple project using the random and string libraries to generate a password based on a certain number of characters given by the user.

+## quizGame

+This is a simple project working with the basic functionality of Python in order to create a user quiz.

 ## secretNumberGame

 This project achieves the same outcome as guessNumberGame, but with slightly different methods.
 It was created in order to learn approaching a relatively simple task in different ways, seeing how various people can come up with unique solutions.